 None of this should be surprising.
 Traditions and normative understandings are outgrowths of our conceptions of the order of being.
 People of faith have reasons for their forms of worship, their beliefs, and a variety of practices that shape their lives.
 But those reasons may not be “rational” to people who reject God, or deify nature, or refuse to believe that a people’s conception of God and creation should have anything to do with everyday life.
 So atheists, agnostics, and those who have simply chosen ignorance of their own religious faiths and traditions, come to see practices like kosher or halal slaughter, or rejection of sex outside of marriage (including by both heterosexuals and homosexuals) or reservation of priestly offices to males as barbaric, intolerant, or oppressive.
 Should it be any wonder, then, that practices that are deemed barbaric, intolerant, or oppressive should seem less and less worthy of toleration?
 That the special dispensations accorded to these practices should be narrowed and eventually eliminated altogether?

 Those who see it as their job to move society ever further from tradition and religion constantly dismiss the fears of conservatives as false, “slippery slope” alarmism.
 Not too long ago this meant dismissing the fear that no-fault divorce would lead to massive numbers of divorces.
 Now, of course, Americans have accepted divorce (and simple cohabitation) as normal.
-“Progress” continues and it seems clear that we will quickly move through and beyond same sex marriage to a regularization of polygamy.
-This already is the talk among many faculty members at several institutions I’ve visited.
+“Progress” continues and it seems clear that we will quickly move through and beyond same-sex marriage to a regularization of polygamy.
+This already is the talk among many faculty members at several institutions I have visited.
 What is more, faculty “experts” at numerous prestigious institutions (I am thinking in particular of Catharine MacKinnon at the University of Michigan law school) have argued for, in essence, criminalizing what they deem discrimination against women by the Catholic Church.
 Already, state ethics boards in a number of fields, including law, threaten to penalize Catholics on the grounds that their church membership indicates discriminatory beliefs and intent.

 It is a well-entrenched tenet of American law—endorsed by, among others, Antonin Scalia—that generally applicable criminal laws apply to religious people just like anybody else.
 So, if one’s religion prescribes ingesting peyote, or engaging in specific dietary practices, or employing only men or women for certain official duties, the government may decide to punish that person for following that rule.
 And that person (perhaps you or I) will not be able to claim any special, constitutional protections.